Bip3rvdude/decrypt-export-env-action/README.md

 # Usage

-Fist you need a gist or repo to store your env secrets
+First, you need a gist or repo to store your encrypted env

 - Make a fork of this [gist](https://gist.github.com/datphan/f6281d95065d3b942f13a8436768669f) and store it as `SECRET_GIST_URL`